aliciamaranville/recipe-app/README.md

 ## Usage
-1. Register or Continue as Guest.
+1. Type in a name and valid email to login.
-2. Swipe Cards to explore the recipe database.
+2. Home Page: Swipe card.
    - Swipe Right to save a recipe to your Favorites.
    - Swipe Left if it doesn’t appeal to you.
-3. View Recipe Details by tapping the card or from the Favorites list.
+   - Undo if you made a mistake on your last swipe.
+   * Tap the card to flip it and view more details about the recipe.
-4. Access Favorites via the Favorites icon to revisit saved recipes.
+3. Access Favorites via the Favorites icon on the top navigation bar to revisit saved recipes.
-5. Search or Filter to refine recipe results.
+   - Tap a card to view all details about a recipe.
+   - Press on a card to remove it from your favorites.
+4. Create customized folders by clicking the folder icon in the favorites page
+   - Add recipes to folders from your favorites by pressing on a card
+5. Click profile icon to change preferences and logout